GFelberg/DeathChest/README.md

-# DeathChest
+# DeathChest ☠️

 ## English: :earth_americas:
-DeathChest is a simple plugin which provides a way to store the items into chests after player's death.
+DeathChest is a simple plugin made for Minecraft which provides a way to store the items into chests after player's death.

 ![GIF](https://github.com/GFelberg/DeathChest/assets/41524430/8168b7ae-d855-4939-9a44-d9ab863578e7)